"We just got married, men and women are really different aren't they? But I don't see much difference between male and female Pokémon."

 - Although since the arrival of 'Walking in stations' where players can actually see their character walking around having an attractive avatar has become more important for some people.

 - Averted in Phantasy Star Online and Phantasy Star Zero.
 Males and females of the same class have different stats.
-Gender has much smaller impact on stats in Phantasy Star Universe, though.
+Gender has much smaller impact on stats in Phantasy Star Universe and Phantasy Star Online 2, though.
 Along with that, there are many gender-specific weapons in the series.

 - Star Trek Online plays this to the hilt, to where the Level Editor for Foundry missions doesn't even have any gender-operated dialogue tags.
 Justified by the long tradition of (at least theoretical) gender equality in the setting.
 The one exception is that male and female Orions have different racial powers.